typhoon-hil/allure-docx/README.md

 DOCX and PDF report generation based on allure-generated result files.

 ## About
 This package is developed in collaboration by [Typhoon Hil](https://www.typhoon-hil.com/) and the [Fraunhofer Institute for Solar Energy Systems ISE](https://www.ise.fraunhofer.de/).
 Users are welcome to test and report problems and suggestions by creating an issue.
-Note that the package is not officially supported by typhoon hil and is still on the alpha phase.
+Note that the package is not officially supported by Typhoon HIL and is still on the alpha phase.

 ### Limitations